 This sheepdog cross will weigh between 30 and 55 pounds (14 and 25 kg) and will likely have a coat that resembles the Blue Heeler parent.

 The Pit Heeler is a mix between an American Pitbull Terrier and a Blue Heeler.
 These will be very energetic dogs that need a lot of training.

-However, due to their love of human attention, the Pit Heeler will respond well to instruction.
+However, due to their love of human attention, the Blue Heeler Pitbull mix will respond well to instruction.